hj803020-arch/GBC/README.md

 Guard Band Chart (GBC) Excel & Python Tool
 1. Overview

+The Guard Band Chart (GBC) is an enhanced quality-control tool that identifies key factors affecting measurement results, estimates their uncertainties through a mathematical model, and visualizes uncertainty-adjusted decision boundaries.
+By integrating measurement uncertainty into a control-chart-like structure, the GBC enables more reliable quality decisions and helps reveal dominant contributors for continuous improvement.

 This repository provides an Excel-based and Python-based tool for generating the Guard Band Chart (GBC) used in precision measurement and quality control.

 The GBC visualizes: